saviour123/saviour123.github.io/pages/good-email.md

 ##Don't overcommunicate.

-Keep messages clear and brief.Be polite.Check your tone- avoid the usage jargons, shorthands.
+Keep messages clear and brief.Be polite.Check your tone- avoid the usage of jargons, shorthands.
 Read through your email before hitting send .

 One, type your message before entering the email.
 Be careful to type the recipient email address and pay attention to the spelling of the address.